 • No time can be counted towards course requirements where clients do not attend (DNA) sessions.

 • Client and supervision hours must be face to face only.

 Work-based learning approval requirements

 Approval of work-based is formalised via completion of a Work-based learning agreement form.
 This should be done prior to commencing the course, and is done in order to ensure that students are able to carry out work-based learning in order to fulfil relevant assessments and requirements of the course.
 A review of work-based learning will be carried out as part of the admission procedure through interviews with potential applicants.
-London Metropolitan University does not provide work-based learning opportunities although they may have relevant contacts that students can use.

 Insurance and DBS requirements

-All students must ensure they have appropriate professional indemnity insurance cover in place before they undertake work-based learning, and have an up to date DBS check.
+All students must ensure they have appropriate professional indemnity insurance cover in place before they undertake a practice placement, and have an up to date DBS check.
 Where a student is completing work-based learning within an organisation in which they are formally employed, individual professional indemnity insurance may still be required, as some of their practice may take place outside of normal working hours.
 No client or supervision hours can be completed before the student has submitted evidence of appropriate insurance cover (e.g. a policy statement) to the Course Leader.
 This is a requirement for work-based learning approval.